Okay, you've been asked to play for praise and worship for the first time. Now what? Maybe these ideas will help:

 9. Can't hear yourself, even through the monitors?
 You might want to consider investing in an acoustic guitar amp which has a line out for the P.A.
 Tuck it in close and run it just loud enough to be heard.
 Are you suffering through "monitor wars?"
 Things getting too loud and muddled on the stage?
 Look HERE and SUBTRACT.

 10. In the book, How to Keep Your Volkswagen Alive, for the Compleat Idiot, by John Muir, I read a most excellent quote: "Come to kindly terms with your ass (donkey), for it bears you."
 In this context, we are speaking of the sound mixer.
 The mystery is great.

-11. It seems that the halls of the church are strewn with the bodies of musicians roasted, toasted, roughly handled, or burned out by supporting worship.
+11. In my experience it seems that the halls of the church are strewn with the bodies of musicians roasted, toasted, roughly handled, or burned out by supporting worship.
 It's funny that something which is supposed to be so positive can be so hard.
 Remember that in any ensemble, you are going to have at least as many opinions as you have musicians, maybe more.
 There will also be egos.
+Large ones.
 If it is at all possible, let others have the opinions, make the demands, show off the egos, and take the spotlight (in worship?), for where those are is where the pressure and controversy really live.
 Just support the effort as a service to the Lord and His body.

 A Little Praise and Worship Humor